Install the OpenAI SDK

 echo 'OPENAI_API_KEY=sk-...' >> .env

-For production, use a secret manager.
+In production, reach for a secret manager.
 Same advice as any other API key.

 Verify (Python)